 Our contribution to (CHEMICAL) education

-- September 2016 – Present: Electrochemistry (BSc & MSc, 189h/year) at ENS Chimie Montpellier.
+- Since September 2016: Electrochemistry (BSc & MSc, 189h/year) at ENS Chimie Montpellier.
 All aspects of electrochimical sciences from theoretical courses to Lab sessions, whereby students, in groups of 2-3, work with the most modern equipment and software.
 Being the future chemical engineers, we coach them in their questioning (why and how) on the implementation of electrochemistry’s theoretical concepts.
 For example, how to switch from the Butler-Volmer equation to either a car running on fuel cells or a ship with a corrosion-resistant hull!

 - Since September 2018: Air treatment (MSc, 18h/year) at ENS Chimie Montpellier.
 The last year students (5th year) specialized in Environmental chemistry.